rajdeeprath/red5-development-series/code-examples/server-side/red5-stream-examples/stream-record-custom-filename/Readme.md

 > Any changes made to any configuration file demands a restart of the Red5 / Red5 pro media server.

-A logical place to start recording is the `streamBroadcastStart` callback provided by the [MultiThreadedApplicationAdapter](http://red5.org/javadoc/red5-server/org/red5/server/adapter/MultiThreadedApplicationAdapter.html).

 ## Build & Deploy
 ---